 Now don’t get me wrong, you know I love decorating beautiful layer cakes with glazes, frostings, and fillings, but how great to make a cake that requires nothing fancy?
 A dusting of powdered sugar and then calling it a day?
 It’s pretty quick and fun.

-This cake recipe is slightly adapted from one in a new cookbook I love and recommend called Zingerman’s Bakehouse.
+This Sour Cream Coffee Cake recipe is slightly adapted from one in a new cookbook I love and recommend called Zingerman’s Bakehouse.
 Have you heard of the bakery?
 If you are from Michigan chances you have, and I hope someday I can visit and try their goodies first hand.

 I discovered the Zingerman’s Bakehouse cookbook from a fun facebook group I joined called Food52 Baking Club.
 If you like to bake and discover new cookbooks I really recommend it!
 Every month they pick a new cookbook and everyone bakes from it and shares their results.

 This Sour Cream Coffee cake has been a popular one to bake this month and so I decided to give it a try.